ronggang/transmission-web-control/README.md

  - Updated easyui to 1.5.1 and jquery to 1.12.4 By -- @balonik
  - Fixed issue #20, #21, #23, #39, #40, #43, #44 #53 By -- @balonik
  - Replaced some Chinese comments to English
+ - Fixed issue #77，#81 (Please clear your cookies if you encounter any error) By -- @balonik
+ - Now the maximum number of torrents per page is 300，meanwhile, you can still modify the file config.js "pagination:true" to "pagination:false" in order to show ALL the torrents.
+By -- @balonik

 ### Features
  - Add torrent files or URLs